The Applicant Guide: How Do I Make Changes to an Authorisation?

 - The addition of a marker substance to a plant protection product where it is less than 0.1% of the formulation and presents no toxicological or ecotoxicological concern.
 This must have been determined by HSE under a previous assessment.
 The marker must already be included in the authorised formulation of another plant protection product.

-Further Information on Notification process for non-significant changes to formulations.
+For further Information see the Notification process for non-significant changes to formulations.

 Changes to the technical specifications of the active substance